empowerID/empowernow_docs/docs/services/crud-service/explanation/mcp-overview.md

 ## Loopback MCP in CRUDService – Overview

 Loopback MCP makes your CRUDService a first‑class Model Context Protocol server without running any extra processes.
 It exposes tools that are generated directly from your ServiceConfigs (systems + workflows) and serves them via REST and JSON‑RPC endpoints under `/mcp/*`.

-UIs, SDKs, and external agents can discover and invoke these tools securely through the BFF proxy.
+> Note: CRUDService is an MCP Server (catalog generator).
+In production, external MCP clients SHOULD NOT call CRUDService `/mcp/*` directly.
+Route all MCP traffic through the MCP Gateway (Client+Server proxy) for OAuth OBO/RAR authentication and OpenID AuthZEN authorization.

 ### What you get
 - Deterministic, namespaced tool catalogue generated from ServiceConfigs